 Archives Love is patient and kind.
 Love is not jealous or boastful or proud or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 It does not rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.

 -1 Corinthians 13:4-7 New Living Translation (NLT) https://www.bible.com/bible/1/jhn.1.kjv

 Love Like Giants Purpose and Beliefs

-The purpose of "Love Like Giants" is to spread the virtues of "doing Love" at home, with family, at work and in the community.
-We accomplish this with projects directed at intentionally “doing” love, music, performance and artistic expression, education and training.
+The purpose of "Love Like Giants" is to encourage others in doing Christ inspired Love at home, with family, at work and in the community.
+We accomplish this by doing Love as we are directed by the Holy Spirit, with articles, projects directed at intentionally “doing” love, music, performance and artistic expression, education and training.

 We want to keep you posted...